What kind of mattress is a Tuft & Needle?

-Unfortunately, we are not able to provide samples of our mattress.
+We are currently unable to provide samples of our mattress.
 Our foams have been tested by CertiPUR-US for off-gassing, formaldehyde, and a host of other toxins.
 Feel free to read more about that here: http://certipur.us/pages/

 What type of bed frame should I use with the mattress?

-Tuft & Needle mattresses are designed to be compatible with most options such as a slatted frame, platform frame, box spring, hardwood floor or synthetic carpeted floor.
+Tuft & Needle mattresses are designed to be compatible with most options such as a slatted frame (make sure the slats are no more than 4 inches apart!), platform frame, box spring, hardwood floor or synthetic carpeted floor.